What's the Code?

 The CDT Code is maintained, reviewed and revised each year by CDBP's Code Maintenance Committee, a 21-member multi-stakeholder committee comprised of representatives from the ADA, third-party payers, specialty and general dentistry organizations and dental education.
 The CMC held its annual meeting at ADA Headquarters Feb.
 28-March 1 and began with an open forum where members of the public, dentistry and insurance community voiced their opinions on the action requests.
 The business session followed, where committee members discussed and voted on action requests.

-The CMC's final action report on changes incorporated into CDT 2014 is available at ADA.org/3827.aspx.
+The CMC's final action report on changes incorporated into CDT 2014 is available here.
 CDT 2014 is scheduled to go on sale in August.

 Nov.
 1 is the last day to submit requests for additions or other changes for CDT 2015.
 The next CMC meeting is scheduled for Feb.
 27-March 1, 2014 at ADA Headquarters.

-For more information about the CMC or to download a CDT Code action request form, visit ADA.org.
+For more information about the CMC or to download a CDT Code action request form, visit ADA.